gam98/EduKnowledge-AI-backend/README.md

 # EduKnowledge AI Backend

-A demo-only backend for a source-grounded higher-education knowledge assistant.
-It is not affiliated with QS or any institution and must only use public-style or explicitly labeled demo data.
+A demo-only backend for a source-grounded higher-education knowledge assistant

 ## Foundation scope